Beyond the Curb – Moving In and Out Resources

 Refrigerators and large appliances:

-[Click here] to learn how PG&E will remove and pay you for recycling your old refrigerator (still in working order).
+[Click here] or call 1-844-849-8900to learn how PG&E will remove and pay you for recycling your old refrigerator (still in working order).

 [Click here] if you are an apartment complex owner or manager who would like to learn more about PG&E appliance rebates for multi-family homes.

-Recycle: Salinas Valley Recycles disposal sites accept mattresses for recycling.
+Recycle: Salinas Valley Recycles disposal sites accept mattresses for recycling at NO CHARGE to residential customers.
 Mattresses cannot be landfilled.

 Salinas Valley Recycles Sun Street Transfer Center